 More than anyone can count.

-Do you want to talk about your dream?
+Do you want to talk about your dreams?

 You think we’ll visit them? … You think we’ll ever land on another planet?